-Snapshots of the z-component of the vorticity vector for several selected $f{exc}$ are illustrated in Fig. 7.
-These frequencies are 0, 2, 3.125, 4.25 and 6 Hz, which spread over the whole frequency range of interest including the lock-in regime.
-As can be seen, it is difficult to recognize obvious differences in the vortex development among these cases, even though according to the analysis above it has been addressed that the force coefficients and plate tip displacement behave in significantly distinct manners within and outside the lock-in regime.
-Hence, the quantitative data will be mainly discussed in the subsequent analysis.
+Snapshots of the z-component of the vorticity vector, ω{z} , for several selected f{exc} are illustrated in Fig. 7.
+These frequencies are 0, 2, 3.125, 4.25, and 6 Hz, which spread over the whole frequency range of interest including the lock-in regime.
+The contours at the different oscillation frequencies exhibit similar vortex patterns.
+This indicates that given the pitch oscillation amplitude and Reynolds number in this study, the flow mode of vortices detached from the square body is not sensitive to the oscillation frequencies.
+However, the structural responses to the flow are highly dependent on the oscillation frequencies, since the splitter plate is enforced to interact with the vortices.